If you like your pizza hot, fresh and NOW, consider giving Little Caesars a try.

 In most cases, the combo will be ready and waiting for you when you walk in and ask for it.
 (You may have to wait a few minutes if the store is unusually busy and has gotten a little behind.)

-The combo includes a 4-piece Detroit-style deep dish pepperoni pizza and a 20-ounce bottle of drink from the refrigerator case.
+The combo includes a 4-piece Detroit-style deep dish pepperoni pizza and a 20-ounce Pepsi product.

 How to Prove You’re a Veteran

-Though your local Little Caesars should have your deep-dish pizza ready and waiting when you walk in, they will want to see proof you’re a veteran before giving you a complimentary combo.
+Though your local Little Caesars should have your deep-dish pizza ready and waiting when you walk in, staff may ask to see proof you’re a veteran before giving you a complimentary combo.

-- U.S. Uniformed Services ID card for active duty members
+- A U.S. uniformed services ID card for active-duty military members

-- Veterans ID Card for veterans and honorably discharged members.
+- A veterans ID card for veterans and honorably discharged members.

-- Copy of your Leave and Earnings Statement (LES).
+- A copy of your Leave and Earnings Statement (LES).

 - An ID card from veterans organizations like the American Legion or Veterans of Foreign Wars.

 Many restaurants have give veterans and military service members free or discounted meals on Veterans Day.
-Some require an additional purchase, but Little Caesars’ deal isn’t one of them.
-After showing your proof of service you’re entitled to the store’s signature lunch combo at no charge.
-There’s no need to buy your own drink or tip anyone.
+Some require an additional purchase, but Little Caesars’ deal isn’t one of these.
+After showing your proof of service, you can receive the store’s signature lunch combo at no charge.
+You don’t have to buy your own drink or tip anyone.

-- And unlike some restaurants which offer discounted or free food throughout the day, this offer applies only between 11 am and 2 pm because the Hot-n-Ready® Lunch Combo typically is available only during those hours.
+- Unlike some restaurants which offer discounted or free food throughout the day, this offer applies only between 11 a.m. and 2 p.m. when the Hot-n-Ready lunch combo is available.

-Little Caesars co-founder Mike Ilitch started the program after hearing about an injured veteran’s difficulty readjusting to civilian life.
-In its 12 years, the program has helped more than 200 veterans start their own franchises, according to the company website.
+Little Caesars co-founder Mike Ilitch started the veteran franchise program after hearing about an injured veteran’s difficulty readjusting to civilian life.
+In its 12 years, Little Caesars has helped more than 200 veterans start their own franchises, according to the company website.

 What to Expect at Little Caesars

-For a while, many Little Caesars locations were inside Kmart retail centers, but most are now standalone buildings or located in busy shopping centers.
+Many Little Caesars locations were inside Kmart retail centers for a while, but most are now standalone buildings or located in busy shopping centers.

-If you’ve never eaten at a Little Caesars, expect fast service, especially for smaller orders, and fresh, simple ingredients.
+If you’ve never eaten at a Little Caesars, expect fast service and simple ingredients.
 Most locations now feature a walk-up counter and a few chairs where customers can wait for their orders if necessary.
 Some may have outdoor seating.

-Pizza, respect, and support.
+Pizza, respect and support.
 It’s a win-win-win.
-To keep up to date with all of the military discounts available to you, check out our military discounts page and Veterans Day offers, which we update as details become available.
+To keep up to date with all of the military discounts available this year, check out our military discounts page and Veterans Day offers, which we’ll continue to update as more details become available.